paulosjd/aurnapi/readme.md

-A prototype API for hourly mean air pollution data obtained by periodic scraping of a government agency webpage.
+A prototype API for serving recent and historical air pollution measurements from sites within an automated monitoring network.

 The API serves data in JSON format and supports basic HTTP methods and CRUD operations.
-It was built using Flask, Flask-Login, Flask-SQLAlchemy and Marshmallow.
-Swagger UI documentation is generated using Flasgger (http://127.0.0.1:5000/apidocs/).
+It was built using Flask, Flask-Login, Flask-SQLAlchemy and [Marshmallow](http://marshmallow.readthedocs.io/).

+Swagger UI documentation is generated from .yml files using [Flasgger](https://github.com/rochacbruno/flasgger) and is available at http://127.0.0.1:5000/docs/

 Getting Started
 ---------------

 **Prerequisites**